Netsensia/2048Solver/README.md

 Two constants ROWS and COLS define the size of the grid.

-Currently just has code to set up and manipulate the board for making moves.
-I am in the process of implementing the game search to allow the program to play with itself.
+There is code to set up and manipulate the board for making moves.
+I am in the process of implementing the game search to allow the program to play out and solve the game in as fast a time as possible using an alpha-beta search, such as that used in my [Rival Chess Engine](https://github.com/Netsensia/rival-chess-android-engine).

 The key interface methods are: